 Parallel Parenting is sticking to the parenting agreement, keeping all communication in writing and keeping it brief and about the children, keeping holidays and birthdays separate, individual parenting styles, resisting competition, and keeping your lives completely separate.

-Rule #5 of our 10 rules – We Take Breaks
+Rule #5 of our 10 rules of co-parenting – We Take Breaks

 When there is a high-conflict divorce and the co-parenting is just as high-conflict, you need to take breaks.
 Whether it for a day or a night or even a weekend.